taurus-org/taurus/doc/source/devel/overview/overview.rst

 Architecture
 -------------

-Sardana is a distributed control system.
-It is based on the :term:`client-server model`.
+Sardana consists of a software library which contains sardana kernel engine, a server and a client library which allow sardana to run as a :term:`client-server <client-server model>` based distributed control system.
 The communication protocols between servers and clients are :term:`plug-ins <plug-in>` in sardana.
 At this time, the only implemented protocol is Tango_.
 In earlier versions, sardana was tightly connected to Tango_.
 This documentation, is therefore centered in the Tango_ server implementation.
 When other comunication protocols become